391 lines

 <h3><a class="header" href="#using-a-panic-backtrace" id="using-a-panic-backtrace">Using a <code>panic!</code> Backtrace</a></h3>

-<p>Lets look at another example to see what its like when a <code>panic!</code> call comes
+<p>Let’s look at another example to see what it’s like when a <code>panic!</code> call comes

 from a library because of a bug in our code instead of from our code calling